judgej/Proj4/README.md

 // We create a geodetic (lat/long) point.
 // It gets a WGS84 ellipsoid by default.
+// The geodetic height defaults to zero, so this point is rigth on the ellipsoid.
 $point = new Geodetic(54.807601889865, -1.5888977);

 // A point in France, using a the "Plessis 1817" ellipsoid.